Top 10 Most Underrated Yet Adorable Animals

 Ah yes, I do believe that this is deserving of #1.

-Capybara The capybara is the largest rodent in the world.
-It is a member of the genus Hydrochoerus, of which the only other extant member is the lesser capybara.
+The capybara (Hydrochoerus hydrochaeris) is the largest living rodent in the world.
+It is a member of the genus Hydrochoerus, which also includes the lesser capybara (Hydrochoerus isthmius).
+Capybaras are native to South America and are commonly found near bodies of water.

 One of the exotic animals that reside in Southeast Asian countries.
 Its big eyes are a defining characteristic of what makes something cute.
 What's interesting is that they can also turn their heads like owls (180 degrees).